Kanoe Enos

 Ryan K. Kusumoto

-Ryan serves on other boards in Hawaiʻi and the continental United States.
-Some of these include Hawaii Employers Mutual Insurance Company (HEMIC), Employer’s Protective Insurance Company (EPIC), Camp Mokulēʻia, Mental Health Association of Hawaii, the 501(c) Unemployment Insurance Trust, and The Church Pension Fund.
+Ryan serves on other boards in Hawaiʻi and the continental United States, including Hawaii Employers Mutual Insurance Company (HEMIC), Employer's Protective Insurance Company (EPIC), Camp Mokulēʻia, Mental Health Association of Hawaii, the 501(c) Unemployment Insurance Trust, and The Church Pension Fund.

 Sharon Kaʻiulani Odom